 For researchers in STEM disciplines, CAPD recommends the MyIDP: Career Planning for PhDs in Science tool.

-CAPD recommends the Individual Development Plan (IDP) for Graduate Students and Postdocs in the Sciences, an interactive, web-based tool to help graduate students and post docs set and achieve long-term and short-term career goals.
-Developed primarily by career professionals who work with advanced students and postdocs, it includes an assessment portion, suggests tailored career directions you may want to explore based on your results, and offers information about those career paths.
-It provides you with a clear process for how to explore your options and track your progress.
-You are also welcome to bring in your IDP results to career advising sessions in Career Services, to discuss your results with a counselor.
+For humanists and social scientists, CAPD recommends ImaginePhD, which is an interactive, web-based tool to help graduate students and postdocs set and achieve long-term and short-term career goals.
+Developed primarily by career professionals who work with PhDs and postdocs, ImaginePhD includes an assessment, which informs its suggestions for tailored career directions you may want to explore based on your results, and offers information about those career paths.
+Imagine PhD’s planning tool provides you with a clear visualization of your progress as you explore your options and track achievements.

 CAPD also offers micro-internships (formerly externships) for MIT undergraduate and graduate students.

-Through the MIT Alumni Association’s Infinite Connection, students can access job openings posted by alumni and browse the online alumni directory, participate in professional networking and career change through the MIT Alumni Advisors Hub.
+Through the MIT Alumni Association’s Infinite Connection, graduate students can access job openings posted by alumni, browse the online alumni directory, participate in professional networking, and even find mentors through the MIT Alumni Advisors Hub.

 The Academics, Research, and Careers (ARC) Committee of the Graduate Student Council pursues academic and career-related advocacy issues.

-The Path of Professorship workshop for graduate and post-doctoral women is an opportunity to learn more about pursuing an academic career, with a focus on the sciences.
+The Path of Professorship, a 1.5-day workshop for graduate and postdoctoral womxn, is an opportunity to learn more about pursuing an academic career, with a focus on the sciences.